n8n-io/n8n-docs/docs/reference/glossary.md

 # IP Address
 A string of numbers and letters which represents the location of an electronic device on a TCP/IP network.

-n8n will often refer to IP addresses when accessing information on a system other than itself.
+n8n will often refer to [IP addresses](https://docs.n8n.io/reference/configuration.html) when accessing information on a system other than itself.
 This is more common when the service is on the local network rather than on the internet.

 If you want to learn more about *IP addresses*, see [What Is an IP Address?](https://computer.howstuffworks.com/internet/basics/what-is-an-ip-address.htm).

 # JavaScript
 A modern programming language popular with web platforms used to create interactive web interfaces.

 While n8n is written in TypeScript, the final code generated is JavaScript and the [Function node](https://docs.n8n.io/nodes/n8n-nodes-base.function/) uses JavaScript to create customized [nodes](#Node).
+[JavaScript](https://docs.n8n.io/reference/javascript-code-snippets.html) is used in the n8n [Function nodes](https://docs.n8n.io/nodes/n8n-nodes-base.function/).

 To learn more about Javascript, visit [Javascript Tutorial](https://www.w3schools.com/js/DEFAULT.asp).